Compensation Strategy & Design|Employee Experience|Ukupne nagrade

 Collaborate and proactively partner with business leaders and managers in order to identify and mitigate talent risks.

-Digital mind-set — Understand what digitalization means for your workforce.
-In the Asia Pacific region, only 6% of HR functions are fully prepared for digital transformation, according to our 2018 Artificial Intelligence and Digital Talent Survey.
-Their readiness depends on commercial acumen — a keen awareness of how different business lines operate within their organizations, including financial revenue drivers and targets, business plans and objectives, competitive landscape and the broader market outlook.
+Digital mind-set — Understand what digitalisation means for your workforce.
+In the Europe Middle East and Africa region, only 5% of HR functions are fully prepared for digital transformation, according to our 2018 Artificial Intelligence and Digital Talent Survey.
+Their readiness depends on commercial acumen — a keen awareness of how different business lines operate within their organisations, including financial revenue drivers and targets, business plans and objectives, competitive landscape and the broader market outlook.
 HR should:

-Understand how the business’ products, solutions or offerings work, and thus how digitalization might change these and the relationships that the business has with existing partners or customers.
+Understand how the business’ products, solutions or offerings work, and thus how digitalisation might change these and the relationships that the business has with existing partners or customers.

-Find out exactly where the business is heading in terms of technology, digitalization and the future.
+Find out exactly where the business is heading in terms of technology, digitalisation and the future.

-Understand how digitalization will impact their workforces (and the broader market) in terms of the tools they use, job satisfaction and continuous development.
+Understand how digitalisation will impact their workforces (and the broader market) in terms of the tools they use, job satisfaction and continuous development.